Tag: Submission

 Because women are human beings like other human beings, and there is no good reason to order* human beings of one type to submit to human beings of another type.
 It’s degrading; it’s an assumption of inferiority; it’s anti-egalitarian.
 That’s why.
 The fact that god is supposed to have commanded it doesn’t make it better; it makes god worse.

-*The claim is not that god “asks” women … Read the rest
+*The claim is not that god “asks” women to submit; the claim is that god tells them to.

 Just a little more about Sholto.
 It doesn’t seem to have gone very well for him – the comments at the New Statesman are scathing, and Google blogsearch turns up only more scathe, no pleased cries of “At last somebody talking sense about sharia.”
 He must be feeling sadly disappointed in the multicultural broadmindedness and flexibility of – of – well of everybody but himself, I guess.
 There’s one comment at the NS that looks favorable at first blush, but when you read on it becomes obvious that it’s a parody.
 So Sholto is 0 for 0 with the “let’s look at the good side of sharia” enterprise.